 M.Ed., Measurement & Statistics, Educational Psychology, University of Washington, 2004

-B.S., Psychology (focus on cognition and memory, with minor in Anthropology), University of Washington, 1999.
+B.S., Psychology (minor: Anthropology), University of Washington, 1999

 Please see Google scholar for an up-to-date list of peer-reviewed publications.

 My M&S graduate students study analytic methods in the context of educational research, typically by employing Monte Carlo simulation investigations using R, Mplus, or SAS.
 Reflecting the multidisciplinary history of quantitative research methods, all of our program's graduate students come from diverse academic backgrounds, including economics, education, engineering, medicine, political science, psychology, sociology, and statistics, to name a few.
 Regardless of prior background, our M&S faculty and students share a common mission to improve education policy and equity through the study and practice of high-quality quantitative methodology.

 All M&S students are expected to take foundational coursework in education (e.g., learning theory, history of education) as well as a range of coursework in measurement and statistics within and outside of the College of Education.
 Doctoral students are typically funded as TAs or RAs, and those who are accepted into the Ph.D. program are typically students who began in our Master's program.
 Students who graduate with a master's from our program are typically employed by local district and state agencies, university research groups, and private companies (e.g., market research, software testing research, etc.).
 Students who graduate with a Ph.D. generally go on to work in academic appointments (teaching and research) or leadership roles within district and state agencies, university research groups, and private testing organizations.